 Alexander Fox is a comedian, writer, improviser and musician from London.

-Alexander has written for The Independent, and has experience as a script editor for stage and film, and as an improv coach.
-He is currently writing two comic poetry anthologies, and his next solo show which he describes loosely as “Whiplash meets The Graduate.”
+Alexander has written for The Independent and Match Pint, has experience as a script editor for stage and short films, and as an improv coach.
+As well as performing regularly, he is currently writing treatments for television and radio.